 What is Debtor Finance and how does it work?

-Debtor Finance in Australia
+Debtor Finance HISTORY

 In the wake of Australia’s 2017 Banking Royal Commission, the finance industry is seeing Aussies look beyond traditional funding avenues for more flexible solutions that are better suited to their business needs – a move reflected in the growth of our industry.
 In New Zealand, we are also seeing strong demand for new funding models as accessibility to bank finance continues to diminish.
 Debtor finance is fast becoming the solution of choice for many SMEs, primarily due to the flexibility and control it affords users, but also the quality of the products available, with financiers ranging from major banks right down to niche offerings.